-We will grant to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of Class A common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
-The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with this offering.
+We and the selling stockholders will grant to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an additional 898,957 and 1,351,043 shares, respectively, of Class A common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of Class A common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of Class A common stock listed next to the names of all underwriters in the preceding table.

 The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds, before expenses, to us and the selling stockholders.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' over-allotment option to purchase up to an additional shares of Class A common stock.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 2,250,000 shares of Class A common stock.